Crackme 21: JCWasmx86’s cm001

 Recall that xmm2 was set with movupd xmm2, xmmword [rdi+0x20] and xmm3 with movupd xmm3, xmmword [rdi+0x30].
 In xmm2 we have input[32:47] (16 bytes), and in xmm3 we have input[48:63].

 rax is therefore the XOR’d result of input[48:55] with input[40:47].
-This is our new input constraint: having both of these sequences contain the same bytes would be enough to set rax to zero and trigger a SIGFPE in div rbx (edit: this is not what div rbx does).
+This is our new input constraint: having both of these sequences contain the same bytes would be enough to set rax to zero and trigger a (edit: this is not what SIGFPE in div rbxdiv rbx does).

 </unnecessary-detour>